nkousik18/MLOps/Labs/Github_Labs/Lab1/README.md

 - In this step, we create a Python script named bmi_calculator.py within the src folder of your project.
 This script contains a set of functions designed to calculate and interpret the Body Mass Index (BMI) for a person based on their weight and height.
 - calculate_bmi(weight_kg, height_m) — Calculates the BMI value using the formula BMI = weight / height² and returns it rounded to two decimal places.
 - bmi_category(bmi) — Determines the BMI category (Underweight, Normal, Overweight, or Obese) based on the calculated BMI value.
-- bmi_category(bmi) — Determines the BMI category (Underweight, Normal, Overweight, or Obese) based on the calculated BMI value.
 - health_advice(bmi) — Provides simple health advice depending on the BMI category (e.g., maintain lifestyle, improve diet, consult a doctor, etc.).
-- To view the code and gain a deeper understanding, please refer to the calculator.py file located under the src folder in this [link](https://github.com/raminmohammadi/MLOps/blob/main/src/lab1/calculator.py).
+- To view the code and gain a deeper understanding, please refer to the bmi_calculator.py file located under the src folder in this [link](https://github.com/nkousik18/MLOps/blob/main/Labs/Github_Labs/Lab1/src/bmi_calculator.py).

 > **Note:** <br>
 Whenever you want to push files to your repository follow this step